Skip to main content

 • Accountability - Expands the culture of service-learning at WVU and within a department by designating service courses and sharing impact

-• Appreciation - Clearly values relationship with community partners
+• Appreciation Clearly values relationship with community partners

-Recognizes a community partner that has established a strong reciprocal and sustainable relationship promoting civic engagement.
+The Outstanding Community Partner Award recognizes a community partner that has established a strong reciprocal and sustainable relationship promoting civic engagement.
 This partner serves as a co-educator of students providing community-based learning opportunities that embody the University Values of Service, Curiosity, Respect, Accountability, and Appreciation.

 Eligibility